-- Trail View Overlook – I LOVED getting a close up look at the Bright Angel Trail here.
+- Trail View Overlook – I LOVED getting a close-up look at the Bright Angel Trail here.
 It gives you a fabulous insight into just how steep and narrow this canyon vein switchbacks down the cliff face onto the plateau.
-You can also see the lush Indian Gardens from here – yet another side to the Grand Canyon to appreciate.
+You can also see the lush Indian Gardens from here – yet another side of the Grand Canyon to appreciate.
 You also get views of the Grand Canyon Village perched on the canyon rim.

 - Powell Point had spectacular wide vistas and you feel really close to the canyon floor.
 The Powell Memorial at this viewpoint commemorates the 1869 and 1871-72 exploratory trips down the Colorado River by Major John Wesley Powell and expedition crews

 - Mohave Point – More great views and you can see the Colorado River from here